dxw/playbook/src/user-research/sharing-research-activities-and-findings.md

 We regularly share descriptions of research activities and findings in show and tells, reports and other places.

+This guidance covers ways to share research documents and outputs, and protect participant privacy in the process.

+Note that this guidance applies to all dxw staff, dxw friends and partner staff doing research activities, like interviews, visits, surveys and tests.

 ## Slide layouts for research

 When presenting about research, we use one of the dxw Proposal Deck Templates.